wo-language/wo/justifications.md

 Sum <- Enum <- Flags

 Since they each use `enum` and one is also called enum, I wish for a way to differentiate it.
-I natuarally began calling it "regular", but this could just mean "any kind of" enum, so I have decided that a "tab" ("tabulation", "tabular", "tabulate", "table") is a good way of representing it, since a tab is (oftened keyed) rows with columns of data per row.
+I naturally began calling it "regular", but this could just mean "any kind of" enum, so I have decided that a "tab" ("tabulation", "tabular", "tabulate", "table") is a good way of representing it, since a tab is (often keyed) rows with columns of data per row.
 The columns here being the enum constant name and the fields.

 So, with the example from earlier, this would be a tab: